Common Holly

 General Description

-This shrub can get as tall as 30 feet, and can dominate the understory of Washington's native forsest stands.
+This shrub can get as tall as 30 feet, and can dominate the understory of Washington's native forest stands.

 Flower Description